Mandalorian007/thunderbot/README.md

     1. Validates approver has permissions for the selected clan
     2. Grants the clan role if user doesn't already have it
     3. Logs the action in the clan's approval channel
+    4. All responses are public for transparency
-- `/revoke-clan-access` - Revoke clan access from a user (Clan Approvers only)
+- `/clan-revoke-access` - Revoke clan access from a user (Clan Approvers only)
   - Required options:
     - `user` - The user to revoke access from
     - `clan` - Select which clan to revoke access from